 The great thing about SQL is that it doesn’t require prior software development experience, so it’s a great programming language to learn if you’re beginning with programming.
 However, with so many resources available to learn SQL, how do you begin to learn it?

-Explore Queries and Commands
+2. Learn Basic SQL Queries and Commands

 To be able to learn SQL effectively there’s a lot of reading that you will initially have to do, which will require practicing SQL queries and commands.
-The key is to focus on learning simple
+The key is to focus on learning simple queries first.

 - Intro to SQL for Data Science from DataCamp.